Parsing and Selecting Columns

 Parsing the Data

 Let's start by taking a look at the structure of the data.
-We can do this using the info
+We can do this adding the column_info

-function on the first node.
-To add this node, select the first node and press Return or drag out from the bottom of the first node.
-Then, in the new node, type info
+component on the first component.
+To add this component, select the first component and click on the + at the bottom left of the component, or drag out from the bottom of the first component.
+Then, in the new component, type column_info

 or choose it from the component browser.
 This function returns a new table containing the metadata about the table.
 In this case: